GustavBrock/VBA.CurrencyExchange/README.md

 [Exchange Rates and Currency Conversion in VBA](https://www.experts-exchange.com/articles/33199/Exchange-Rates-and-Currency-Conversion-in-VBA.html)

-Included is a Microsoft Access example application.
+Included is a Microsoft Access example application and a Microsoft Excel example workbook.

 <hr>